awslabs/mountpoint-s3-csi-driver/docs/CONFIGURATION.md

     --role-only
 ```

-### Driver-Level Credentials with K8s Secrets
+### Driver-Level Credentials with Kubernetes Secrets

-For cases where EKS Pod Identity and IAM Roles for Service Accounts (IRSA) are not viable options, Mountpoint CSI Driver also supports sourcing static AWS credentials from K8s secrets.
+For cases where EKS Pod Identity and IAM Roles for Service Accounts (IRSA) are not viable options, Mountpoint CSI Driver also supports sourcing static AWS credentials from Kubernetes secrets.

 > [!WARNING]
 > We do not recommend using long-term AWS credentials.
 Instead, we recommend using short-term credentials with EKS Pod Identity or IRSA.